Ryan Moore (jockey): Aidan O'Brien

 O'Brien was rumoured to be lining up Moore as stable jockey from November 2011.
 Moore was keen on the job, but reluctant to move his family from Newmarket to County Tipperary.
 They negotiated a compromise that allowed Moore to live in England, while riding for O'Brien in Ireland at the major meetings.

 Instead, O'Brien's son Joseph became the main rider for Ballydoyle.
 Moore rode for O'Brien when the trainer had multiple runners.
 In that way he won the 2012 1,000 Guineas on Homecoming Queen and the 2013 Derby on Ruler Of The World.

 He finished fourth in the jockeys' championship of 2012, and runner-up in 2013, behind Richard Hughes.

 He again finished runner-up in the jockeys' championship of 2014.

 By 2015, Joseph O'Brien, at nearly 6 ft tall, was struggling to make the weight to ride in the major races and his father Aidan needed a replacement.
 In April, it was confirmed that Moore would ride Ballydoyle's runners in the Classics and other significant races.
 O'Brien explained the arrangement thus: "Ryan will be riding our main horses this year and Joseph will be riding other horses when the weights allow him to.
 Seamie Heffernan and Colm O’Donoghue will also be involved as in the past."

 By the end of the 2017 season, Moore had won over 2,000 races in Britain, the third most of all active jockeys, behind only Frankie Dettori and Joe Fanning, both of whom had been riding for a decade longer.

+To date, Moore has ridden three Derby winners for O'Brien - Ruler of the World in 2013 and then successive victories on Auguste Rodin and City of Troy in 2023 and 2024.